RoboticsTeam4904/cheesy-parts/README.md

-Cheesy Parts
+Provoking Parts
 ============

-Cheesy Parts is a web-based system for tracking parts through the design and manufacture cycle.
+Provoking Parts is a web-based system for tracking parts through the design and manufacture cycle.
 It assigns part numbers with which CAD files can be saved to version control and stores information about parts' current manufacturing status.

-Cheesy Parts is written in Ruby using the [Sinatra](http://sinatrarb.com) framework and uses MySQL as the backing datastore.
+Provoking Parts is written in Ruby using the [Sinatra](http://sinatrarb.com) framework and uses MySQL as the backing datastore.
 Development and production are run on UNIX (OS X and Ubuntu), so there are no guarantees it'll work on Windows, sorry.

+We didn't write this, Team 254 did.
+The original name is [Cheesy Parts](https://github.com/Team254/cheesy-parts).
 ## Development

 Prerequisites: